oasis-tcs/csaf/csaf_2.0/guidance/faq.md

 *Note:* There is no equivalent for the TLP v2 `TLP:AMBER+STRICT` in TLP v1.
 For situations, where the label `TLP:AMBER+STRICT` would be needed it is recommended to use the label `TLP:RED` in CSAF and explain the laxer requirement through `/document/distribution/text`.

 Future versions of [CSAF will support TLP v2](https://github.com/oasis-tcs/csaf/issues/591).

+## CSAF Distribution

+### How can my organization be added to a CSAF lister or CSAF aggregator?

+CSAF lister and CSAF aggregator choose on their own which producing parties they add to their lists.
+Please reach out to the CSAF lister or CSAF aggregator in question.
+Their contact details are available in the metadata of the list.

+### Where can I find a list of all parties that produce CSAF?

+Currently, there is no such list available.
+However, [BSI hosts a list with metadata of known parties](https://wid.cert-bund.de/.well-known/csaf-aggregator/aggregator.json) that produce CSAF files and distribute them in a way that they are automatically retrievable.
+This list is called a CSAF lister.